oxlade39/oxlade39.github.com/aboutSite.md

 ### Blog content

 The blog posts contained within this site (oxlade39.github.com/) represent my thoughts alone and can not be attributed to any of my employers past or present.

+### Why Addicks

+Addicks is the nickname of the football club I support, [Charlton Athletic](http://www.cafc.co.uk/page/Welcome).
+It also represent how I sometimes feel about my personal projects.
+There's a certain addictive nature to software, those late nights when you just have to fix that bug before bedtime.